starlingx/config/api-ref/source/api-ref-sysinv-v1-config.rst

    "bitstream_id (optional) ", "plain", "xsd:string", "The bitstream id of the FPGA device."
    "bmc_build_version (optional) ", "plain", "xsd:string", "The BMC build version of the FPGA device."
    "bmc_fw_version (optional) ", "plain", "xsd:string", "The BMC firmware version of the FPGA device."
+   "retimer_a_version (optional) ", "plain", "xsd:string", "The retimer A version of the FPGA device."
+   "retimer_b_version (optional) ", "plain", "xsd:string", "The retimer B version of the FPGA device."

 ::